 Client refreshes token (optional)

-There are several key differences between the versions of OAuth.
-One we already mentioned; access tokens do not expire.
+There are several key differences between the two versions of OAuth.
+One we already mentioned: access tokens do not expire.

-Another distinction is that OAuth 1 includes an extra step.
-Between Steps 1 and 2 above, OAuth 1 requires the client to ask the server for a request token.
-This token acts like the authorization code in Oauth 2 and is what gets exchanged for the access token.
+Another distinction is that OAuth 1.0 includes an extra step.
+Between Steps 1 and 2 above, OAuth 1.0 requires the client to ask the server for a request token.
+This token acts like the authorization code in OAuth 2.0 and is what gets exchanged for the access token.

 Today, however, most API traffic happens over a channel that is already secure (HTTPS).
-Recognizing this, OAuth 2 eliminates signatures in an effort to make version two easier to use.
-The trade-off is that OAuth 2 relies on other measures to provide security to the data in transit.
+Recognizing this, OAuth 2.0 eliminates signatures in an effort to make version two easier to use.
+The trade-off is that OAuth 2.0 relies on other measures to secure the data in transit.

-What makes scope powerful is that it is client-based restrictions.
-Unlike an API Key, where limits placed on the key affect every client equally, OAuth scope allows one client to have permission X and another permissions X and Y. That means one website might be able to view your contacts, while another site can view and edit them.
+What makes scope powerful is that it involves client-based restrictions.
+Unlike an API Key, where limits placed on the key affect every client equally, OAuth scope allows one client to have permission X and another permissions X and Y. That means one website might be able to view your contacts while another site can view and edit them.

 In this chapter, we learned the flow of the OAuth authentication process.
 We compared the two versions, pointing out the major difference between them.